 - Students engage in photo analysis. - Students begin constructing a timeline. - Centerpieces: Simulation activity & photographs - > Activities: - □ Introductory Discussion Teacher provides an overview of the upcoming unit. - □ Photo analysis Class begins a timeline of Industrial change over time. - This activity will be continued at various stages of the unit.
 The timeline does not include specific dates -- in its final form it includes long, long ago photos of farm, communication, sewing and transportation methods, long ago inventions that transformed these processes, and some of the forms the processes take today. - The teacher begins by projecting transparencies of long, long ago photos on an overhead.
-Students examine the photos.
-Teacher frames the investigation by asking if students know what these processes often look like today.
+Students examine the photos..
+Teacher frames the investigation with the SOCC guide and by asking if students know what these processes often look like today.
 How do we get our food?
 Our clothes?
 How do we talk to people who are not in the same room with us?
 How do we travel from place to place?
 Tools we use?
 These processes were not the same long, long ago as they are today.
-(Remind students of their 2nd grade environmental history unit, in which they studied changes in farming and logging over time.) - Tractor farming -- was preceded by -- Horse farming - Telephones and computer e-mail were preceded by -- Letter writing - Automobiles and airplanes were preceded by -- Horse-drawn wagons - Sewing machines were preceded by -- Hand sewing - © Class begins a timeline by pasting paper copies of the overhead photos into the dates
+(Remind students of their 2nd grade environmental history unit, in which they studied changes in farming and logging over time.) - Tractor farming -- was preceded by -- Horse farming - Telephones and computer e-mail were preceded by -- Letter writing - Automobiles and airplanes were preceded by -- Horse-drawn wagons - Sewing machines were preceded by -- Hand sewing - 1 Class begins a timeline by pasting paper copies of the overhead photos into the dates

-- Photos made into transparency and paper copies - Butcher paper for timeline
+- Photos for projection and paper copies

+- Butcher paper for timeline

+- SOCC visual image analysis guide